alisaid1gunes/alisaid1gunes/README.md

 - 🔭 I’m currently working on a startup project

-- 🌱 I’m currently learning Amazon Aws
+- 🌱 I’m currently learning microservices

 - ❓ Ask me about anything related to MERN stack and related technologies